Program in Translation and Intercultural Communication

 Program of Study

-1. The program's two core courses, TRA 200 Thinking Translation: Language Transfer and Cultural Communication, and TRA 400, a senior seminar whose specific theme may change depending on the faculty currently teaching it.
+1. The program's two core courses: TRA 200 Thinking Translation: Language Transfer and Cultural Communication, and TRA 400 Translation, Migration, Culture.

 2. Four courses at the 200 level or above from at least two of the following three categories: